Introduction

 Bugs and Inadequacies

 Xnec2c is based on nec2c, my translation to C of the original FORTRAN NEC2 code.
 Any bugs discovered in nec2c will affect xnec2c as well and they will have to be fixed.
 In addition, changing the flow logic of nec2c, from a non-interactive batch-processing command line tool to a GUI-based interactive application, was rather complex and introduced many bugs that were fixed, but it is always possible that a combination of some input file with an untested sequence of user actions may trigger a hidden bug.
 Such a case in fact did appear and it was traced to a bug in the original NEC2 code.
-This has been fixed by G. Burke and the fix has been incorporated in nec2c and xnec2c.
+This has been fixed by Gerald J. Burke (Lawrence Livermore National Laboratory, original FORTRAN NEC2 author) and the fix has been incorporated in nec2c and xnec2c.
 See the doc/NEC2-bug.txt file for details.

 When xnec2c was made multi-threading, a lot of bugs appeared and were fixed but again there may be some that have not showed up.
 One condition that did appear a couple of times was xnec2c getting blocked in a select() call, waiting for a child to write to a pipe.
 This apparently happened because I was testing a very minimal input file and the child processes seemed to write to the pipes before the parent process dropped into select().
 This was fixed in v4.3 by always sending full-length filenames to the job children.
 If this seems to happen, then please send a bug report with as much detail as possible to reproduce the problem.